meilisearch/engine-team/resources/experimental-feature.md

 An experimental feature is a feature present in the final Meilisearch binary that is not considered stable.
 This means the API might become incompatible between two Meilisearch releases.

-Even if he feature is present in the Meilisearch binary, it will be not enabled by default: the users must activate it to use it consciously.
+Experimental features must be explicitly enabled by a user.

 > ⚠️ Experimental features are NOT [prototypes]().